More than 50,000 UC workers prepare to go on strike, citing income disparity

 "UC is doing everything in its power to limit the strike’s impact on our campuses and medical centers, while working hard to ensure patients and students receive the services they deserve," a UC spokesperson said, adding that individual campuses and medical centers would have more information about their individual contingency plans.

-The three unions said they have organized a so-called "patient protection task force" who would be "ready to respond in any emergency life threatening" scenarios.
+The three unions said they have organized a "patient protection task force" who would be "ready to respond in any emergency life-threatening" scenarios.

-"Our members really feel a responsibility for the work they do every day," said Lybarger.
+"Our members really feel a responsibility for the work they do every day," Lybarger said.
 "Striking for us is a measure of last resort because we work for the public and the public’s health and safety is a top priority for our workers."